 Regain Muscle After Injury, Surgery, or Illness

 Muscle atrophy is a natural consequence of illness, surgery, and injury.
 Pain, disuse, and weight transfer all contribute to muscles losing strength.
-It is also possible for dogs to suffer from cachexia, a condition in which muscle loss occurs due to diseases such as heart failure, cancer, and chronic kidney disease.
+It is also possible for dogs to suffer from cachexia, a condition in which muscle loss occurs due to heart failure, cancer, and chronic kidney disease.
 If you don’t exercise and feed your French Bulldog properly, their muscles will not return.
 You can help your Frenchie recover faster and regain mobility by incorporating a muscle-building routine.

 Be Skeptical of Supplements

 Many people are still unsure about dog supplements.
-Do they actually contain any real health benefits?
+Do they contain any real health benefits?
 If your dog is unfit, you would not be alone in considering buying something to help it reach its ideal form.
 According to some experts, many supplements can be harmful to dogs, even though some might work.
 Thus, caution is advised.

 It Takes Time